Transform your living space with lighting that works with your body, not against it

 Can smart lighting reduce electricity use?

 Yes.
 Because smart bulbs can dim and schedule automatically, they often use less power over time compared to lights running at full brightness.
+The savings are modest but real.

 Do I need new fixtures?